Winter application of copper sprays, while trees and shrubs are not actively growing, can prevent or reduce many significant diseases.

 - Do not spray when the air temperature is below freezing, or is expected to drop below freezing before spray dries.
 Freezing weather on wet spray can damage buds.

 - Spray will usually take 4 to 6 hours to dry.
 During that period, even a light shower will wash it away, requiring a new application.
 Even after the drying period, heavy rains impact spray effectiveness – re-apply a dormant spray if it gets washed away in the first 2 to 3 days after application.

 For more information on spray schedules for fruit and nut producing trees, check out our informative handouts online – SPRAY SCHEDULE HANDOUTS.

-Learn the proper techniques, timing, and products for fruit tree spraying.
-Proper care in the dormant season can alleviate disease and insect problems during the growing season.
+Watch our class recording to learn from Darren Morgan proper techniques, timing, and products for fruit tree spraying.
+Proper care in the dormant season can alleviate disease and insect problems during the growing season